Esri/arcgis-runtime-samples-android/java/statistical-query/README.md

 # Statistical Query
-Demonstrates how to query a table to get aggregated statistics back for a specific field.
+Query a table to get aggregated statistics back for a specific field.

 ![Statistical Query App](statistical-query.png)